VictoriaMetrics/victoriametrics-datasource/README.md

 # available in the database.
 datasources:
    # <string, required> Name of the VictoriaMetrics datasource
-   # displayed in grafana panels and queries.
+   # displayed in Grafana panels and queries.
    - name: VictoriaMetrics
       # <string, required> Sets the data source type.
      type: victoriametrics-datasource